pettarin/python-on-windows/README.md

 The preliminary step consists in installing the Python interpreter (i.e., the "master program") on your computer.

+**Installing Python is a one-time operation.**
+If you already installed Python in the past
+(for example, to run a different program), you do not need to install it again, and you can skip to the next section.

 ### Step 0: Should I Get Python 2 Or Python 3?